siitch/Siitch/README.md

 This branch is the first integration of all new features with **Expo** support that allows you to test Siitch real time on a real device using Expo Go app.
 Of course, you can still test it using Xcode on a simulator like before, but the command changes from `npm start` to `react-native start`.
 I don't recommend you pull from this branch, because there are some dependency changes that may damage the original project when merging.
-However, I do recommend you clone this branch to your local repository and develop on it because testing through Expo Go is way easier than using a simulator.
+However, I do recommend you checkout this branch to your local repository and develop on it because testing through Expo Go is way easier than using a simulator.

 If you run it on a simulator with m1 chip mac, the app will still crash during image prediction (After you hit camera button).